visual-layer/fastdup/README.md

         <img src="https://miro.medium.com/v2/resize:fit:1104/1*NR0biFNv5O3ShW1U1NtxvQ.png" width="256">
       </td>
       <td rowspan="3">
         <b>Preparing an object dataset for training:</b> In this tutorial we will load and analyze a the mini-coco dataset which is labeled with bounding boxes and classes.
+Using fastdup, we discover duplicates, outliers and possible mislabeled bounding boxes.
       </td>
       <td align="center" width="80">
           <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/preparing_a_labeled_object_dataset_for_training.ipynb">